 • Being regarded by others as having such an impairment

-An “otherwise qualified disabled person” is an individual with a disability who can perform the essential functions of the job in question, with or without reasonable accommodation.
+An “otherwise qualified person with a disability” is an individual with a disability who, with reasonable accommodation, can perform the essential functions of the job in question.

 Employers must reasonably accommodate a person's disability, unless the accommodation would cause the employer undue hardship.
 Undue hardship is determined by considering the job's essential duties, the specific disability, the general working environment, and the particular employee or applicant.